-Stephen McPartland was elected to the House of Commons as Member of Parliament for Stevenage in 2010 and re-elected in 2015 and 2017.
+Stephen McPartland was elected to the House of Commons as Member of Parliament for Stevenage in 2010 and re-elected in 2015, 2017 and 2019 – increasing his vote and vote share each time.

 Stephen was born in Liverpool on 9th August 1976.
 He lives in Stevenage with his wife Emma who is a Special Educational Needs Co-Ordinator (SENCo) at a local primary school.
 He is an avid reader and a football fan, often watching Stevenage play.
 He supports a number of locally-based charity organisations in Stevenage.